aashi-2512/Aashi_techai_wordle_1/README.md

 # Aashi_techai_wordle_1
 A terminal-based Wordle clone written in Python
 ##This game allows users to guess a random 5-letter word with feedback provided using emoji icons for each guess:
-🟩 Green square – correct letter in the correct position 🟨 Yellow square – correct letter in the wrong position ⬛ Black square – incorrect letter
+🟩 Green square – correct letter in the correct position \n 🟨 Yellow square – correct letter in the wrong position ⬛ Black square – incorrect letter